aasr-cdev/RunUO_vCE/README.md

 > formally known as *RunUO_v2.6*, this project was forked and overhauled to be compatible with the latest that Ultima Online™ has to offer.
 With ServUO_pub you can enjoy using the newest game client with the latest expansion.

 ## Which One To Use?
-> It depends on what type of Ultima Online™ Server you are trying to create.
-If you want to remake any expansion between *The Second Age* and *Samurai Empire*, then I would suggest you use *RunUO_v1.x* because the packets will be on par with the older game clients that you will need to use in order to play those eras accurately.
+> It depends on what type of Ultima Online™ Server you are trying to create:

+> If you want to remake any expansion between *The Second Age* and *Samurai Empire*, then I would suggest you use *RunUO_v1.x* because the packets will be on par with the older game clients that you will need to use in order to play those eras accurately.
 If you want to remake *Mondain's Legacy* then you will want to use *RunUO_v2.x*, because this release has been updated to work with that expansion.
 However if you want to remake any expansion from *Kingdom Reborn* to *High Seas*, then you will want to use *RunUO_vCE*, as it has been updated to be compatible with those Ultima Online™ releases.

 > ServUO, on the other hand, will be a lot more simple to use for those of you that prefer a more updated look and feel to your game.
 I recommend *ServUO_pub* for those people who want to remake the *Time of Legends* expansion.